Arkane Studios

 Arkane Studios SASU is a French video game developer based in Lyon.
 It was founded in 1999, and released its first game, Arx Fatalis, in 2002.
+The studio has created the popular Dishonored series as well as developing Prey (2017), Deathloop (2021) and Redfall (2023).
+Marvel's Blade is under development.

-Besides the Lyon studio, Arkane Lyon, Arkane Studios operates Arkane Studios LLC (trading as Arkane Studios Austin) in Austin, Texas, since July 2006.
-The studio is most known for creating the Dishonored series.
+Besides Arkane Lyon, Arkane Studios also operated Arkane Studios LLC (traded as Arkane Austin) in Austin, Texas, from July 2006 until its closure in May 2024.